soffes/blog/published/2012-05-17-the-balance/the-balance.markdown

 ---
-title: The Balance
+tags:
-categories: life
+- life
 ---

+# The Balance

 ==The balance between shipping and perfecting the details is what makes things great.== Last night I spent 3 hours on [an animation](http://soff.me/GgZM) for [Cheddar](http://cheddarapp.com).
 It was probably overkill to make a custom animation curve with CAKeyframeAnimation, but I really wanted it to look like what I had in my head.